 When I was looking for a second location for my stories, I wanted a place that would be different from Silicon Valley.
 That's why I chose Western New York.
 I liked that it was three thousand miles away so the weather was different, the land was different, and it has a very different economic base.
 It's also where I grew up.

 In 2012, I had a cardiac arrest, spent four days in a coma, and lost ten days of my memory.
 With my damaged heart, I spent the rest of the year laying on my couch trying to get oxygen to my muscles and reading ... a lot.
 I found I liked books that have a first person narrative, are relationship driven and have a happy ending.
 These three characteristics were in all romance novels.

 What I didn't see in most of the books was intelligent women with non-traditional jobs, a strong group of friends and a loving relationship with their family.
 Since I have no desire to try to fix a broken man or date an unrepentant bad boy I found the typical romance men to be unappealing.
 That doesn't mean my hero's don't have issues.
 It's just their issues can be solved by opening up and falling in love with a great woman.

 I got my idea for my books from life.
-My first series “The Princesses” is about the 20-somthing men and women I see every day in Silicon Valley as they transition from college to full adulthood.
-My second series, “The Princes” aged the protagonists up and dealt with the issues of people in their 30's.
-With my third series “Reunion” I didn't feel the issues of single people in their late thirties needed to be tied to a Silicon Valley.
+My first series “The Princesses” is about 20-something men and women who live in Silicon Valley and are transitioning from college to full adulthood.
+For my second series, “The Princes”, I aged the protagonists up so they are dealing with issues people in their 30's face.
+With my third series “Reunion” I felt the issues and life style of adults in their late thirties were universal and the stories did not need to be tied to Silicon Valley.